buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 - Establish the optional rules and make sure they are clear to everyone.
 - Indicate the list or type of Traits accepted and if there are limits in the choice of Patrons.
 - Encourage the creation of characters with shared backgrounds so that the group is already cohesive at formation.
-- As a Narrator, you must understand the degree of knowledge of the system by the players and if necessary, when needed, take time to explain the rules.
+- As a Game Master, you must understand the degree of knowledge of the system by the players and if necessary, when needed, take time to explain the rules.

 **Other useful indications concern**: